— M.A., The University of Texas at Austin

 - Campus Mail Code: G1800

 Several current projects explore different potential contributors to disparities in science, technology, engineering, and math (STEM) participation for minorities and the children of immigrants.
 For example, how might teachers’ relationships with language minority or immigrant students influence academic achievement during the transition to college?
 Other work asks if and how program interventions are able to influence school culture around math and science, enhancing academic press and expanding opportunities for underserved adolescents.
-Two distinct projects in earlier stages of development will each take a multi-level approach to assess how contextual factors influence individual progress within two extremes of the educational spectrum: the middle school math classroom and the academic fast track in doctoral education.

 Sarah Blanchard earned her B.A. in Sociology at Villanova University with a concentration in ethics and peace & justice studies.